From Size to Suspension to Conversion Kits, We Guide You Through the Features that Really Matter

 Trailer Type: Stroller Attachments

 The type of stroller available on trailers varies widely and the most common complaint about trailers is in regards to their stroller attachments.
 If you plan to use your trailer as a stroller, be sure to purchase a trailer that converts to the type of stroller you want.
-The five main types of strollers are outlined below and are also listed on our bike trailers comparison charts.
+The five main types of strollers are outlined below and are also listed in our bike trailer product filter tool.

 Attached Swivel Stroller Wheel: A small, plastic swivel wheel is attached to the trailer arm.
 It flips up and out of the way when in bike use and flips down for use as a stroller.
 When in use as a stroller, the trailer arm sticks out about 1.5 feet past the cab of the trailer and is therefore not ideal for crowded areas.
 Examples include the InStep Sierra Double and the Burley Honey Bee.